Max has a loved one currently on a military deployment. Or so she thought. ★

-One day, during a class assembly, Max gets some strong “Super Max” vibes.
-A special visitor has arrived at the school, and all eyes are now staring at Max.
+During a class assembly, Max gets some strong “Super Max” vibes.
+A special visitor has arrived at the school, and all eyes are now staring at her.
 Why is everyone looking at her, and who is the special visitor to the assembly?

 She saw a face that mirrored hers, with eyes so full of mist.

 A beaming loving grin and daisies clutched inside his fist.

 She recognized the uniform with black and brown and green,

 and on his chest, her last name sewn, could easily be seen.

 Is it a brother?
 A Cousin?
 An Uncle?
 Her Father?

 Join Max as she discovers who this surprise visitor is, and why they are setting off her “Super Max” vibes.